-Your mentor is up to date on all of Seattle’s resources for new parents.
+Your mentor is up to date on all of the Puget Sound's resources for new parents.

 Our superpower is supporting people during the early transition to parenthood.
 We match any Puget Sound Region parent who is between their third trimester and six months postpartum.

 We'll ask you some questions about what you’re looking for—it'll take about 10 minutes.

 We'll match you with a parent mentor who will check in every week through baby's first birthday.